Can Allergies Make You Tired? 7 Things Allergists Need You to Know

-“The [problem] is the allergen is not an infection that requires fighting, but an irritant that should be ignored,” explains James R. Haden, MD, president of the Asthma and Allergy Clinic of Fort Worth, Texas.
+“The [problem] is the allergen is not an infection that requires fighting, but an irritant that should be ignored [by the body],” explains James R. Haden, MD, president of the Asthma and Allergy Clinic of Fort Worth, Texas.

-For someone with allergies, the immune system views a harmless speck of pollen the same as a deadly spore of botulism.
+For someone with allergies, the immune system views a harmless speck of pollen the same as a dangerous parasite.

 The rush of antibodies unlocks histamines in the cells, which spring into action to rid the body of the allergens.
 Think of histamines as the chemical “security guards” in your bloodstream, quickly ushering out the threats.

 It’s this chemical storm of histamines that leads to coughing, sneezing, hives, rashes, itchy eyes, a runny nose, and a scratchy throat—all signs of an allergic reaction.